peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

 files.

 You must install the NCBI BLAST+ standalone tools somewhere on the system path.
-Currently the unit tests are written using BLAST 2.2.29+.
+Currently the unit tests are written using BLAST+ 2.2.30.

 Run the functional tests (adjusting the section identifier to match your ``tool_conf.xml.sample`` file)::